| MADE IN CHINA

 here.
 The pre-amplifier's output impedance is not

-It is a long time ago since I have used tube equipment.
+given, but it is possibly around 600 Ohm.
+Sound It is a long time ago since I have used tube equipment.

 I don't really know why I only use solid state equipment